-WordPress, Movable Type (then, owned by TypePad), Drupal, Blogger & some others were in the forefront of the ‘blogging boom’ of the early 2000s.
+WordPress, Movable Type (then, owned by TypePad), Drupal, Blogger & some others were at the forefront of the ‘blogging boom’ of the early 2000s.
 Virtually all were very hard to install & configure on either the PC or Mac platform.
-I had my luck with Movable Type in mid 2004.
+I had my luck with Movable Type in mid-2004.

-I had been running MT side-by-side my main website (Kupitero’s Keep) on my web servers since then until my Mac Pro crashed in mid 2012 — which prevented me to put up new blog posts since the database was messed-up real bad.
+I had been running MT side-by-side on my main website (Kupitero’s Keep) on my web servers since then until my Mac Pro crashed in mid-2012 — which prevented me to put up new blog posts since the database was messed-up real bad.

 So on my shiny-new Mac Mini (with Intel’s quad-core Core i7 processor & 1TB HDD), I loaded Apple’s new OS, ‘Mavericks’ (aka 10.9.x).
 Note that this is just the standard version of Mavericks and not the server version for which Apple wanted me to shell-out another $20 via their very lucrative App Store.